 Maybe you don’t because you are just starting with Google Ads.
-Likewise, any business owners also don’t know where to begin.
-For many, their first foray into the world of Digital Marketing is not easy, It usually involves a not-so-successful Pay-Per-Click (PPC) campaign.
+Likewise, many business owners also don’t know where to begin.
+For many, their first foray into the world of digital advertising is not easy.
+It usually involves not-so-successful Pay-Per-Click (PPC) campaigns.

 This should definitely not be the case for you, as you can avoid many common mistakes.

 By starting with this Ad Copy Guide, of course!

 Googling is all about getting results on your screen.
 The paid ads are those that appear at the top of your screen.
 They are premium, after all.

 The block of text in these ads is the Ad Copy.

 Many professional PPC campaign managers often advise their clients to write 3 versions of the copy.
 These 3 test versions should be written with specific purposes and/or targets in mind.